technakal/notes/programming/java/spring/spring-hibernate/hibernate/2_getting-started.md

   - Assigns the primary key using a database sequence
 - TABLE
   - Assigns the primary key using an underlying table to ensure uniqueness.
+- Custom
+  - You can also generate your own custom identity generator using Java code.
+  - Create an implementation of the `org.hibernate.id.IdentifierGenerator`.
+  - Within this, override the `Serializable generator` method.